Local churches are now holding Sunday mass online

 St. Mark’s is now holding “virtual masses” online to keep hope alive and their faith strong.
 Parishioners can sing along to psalms, and follow along with Pastor Swarr in prayer.

+Pastor Swarr said he understands the importance of practicing social distancing, but he’s preaching to his parishioners to stay connected to the community.

-“We are maintaining social connection as deeply as we possibly can because as Christians that’s important to us,” said Pastor Swarr.
+He told 22News, “We are maintaining social connection as deeply as we possibly can because as Christians that’s important to us.”

 Click here to access St. Mark’s live stream church services.